 Major in Romance Studies

-In an increasingly global world, many students arrive at OSU with a desire to learn languages, and many already have background in one or more Romance languages (Italian, French, Spanish, Portuguese, Romanian) or Latin.
+In an increasingly global world, many students arrive at Ohio State with a desire to learn languages, and many already have background in one or more Romance languages (Italian, French, Spanish, Portuguese, Romanian) or Latin.
 This major is designed for students who are interested developing skills in three languages, Romance languages or Latin, and want to interact with ease in multiple cultures.
 In addition, Romance Studies majors have time in their schedule to complete a second major or one or two minors.
 Students are not required to have a background in a foreign language before starting this degree, but it is recommended.
 In order to be successful in this major and finish the degree in four years, students need to commit early and organize their course work carefully.

 Beyond the 1100-level Elementary Language Sequence